bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 When DataFox was first founded in 2013, [CoffeeScript][]<sup>†</sup> was chosen over ECMAScript 5 for improved developer productivity.
 It did a great job at smoothing over some of the [bad parts of JavaScript](https://arcturo.github.io/library/coffeescript/07_the_bad_parts.html) and provided syntax to make common patterns more idiomatic: class definitions, fat arrow functions, and more.
-It’s now 2017 and a lot has changed in the world of JavaScript, many of these changes being improvements to the language itself.
+Four years later, a lot has changed in the world of JavaScript, including many improvements to the language itself.

 Over the course of two months, the engineering team at DataFox has been able to successfully convert our main web application codebase (~1400 files, ~200,000 lines) from CoffeeScript to ECMAScript 2015 (ES2015) without losing any productivity.
-This post outlines our conversion process and provides some practical tips for those of you in the same situation.
+This post outlines our conversion process and provides some practical tips.

-† CoffeeScript refers to CoffeeScript 1.x unless otherwise stated.
+<sup>†</sup>CoffeeScript refers to CoffeeScript 1.x unless otherwise stated.

-## Motivation
+## Why Spend the Effort?

 Before jumping into the how, let’s first take a look at _why_ we decided to undertake this project.